mariolazzari/nasa-api/README.md

 This task will create a distribution version of the project inside your local dist/ folder
 ___

-## Rijks class
+## Nasa class

-Rijks **class** content handles all the requests and the responses to the three main Rijks museum REST APIs.
+Nasa **class** content handles all the requests and the responses to the three main Rijks museum REST APIs.

 ### Constructor